 Setting up a communication structure requires matching the communication channel with its purpose.
 One tool that made this work for us was Public-by-default email ー inspired by the

-t.
+I've found that the ability for a team to work well distributed is greatly amplified if they have formed a baseline of personal connection and trust.
 Interestingly, it doesn't have to be constant; and if done well, an infrequent but memorable cadence can be even more impactful.

 I would advise teams to set a clear "in real life" (IRL) frequency that gets the whole team together on a fixed annual schedule.
 It should be at least 1-2 times per year, and for teams that can afford it, I would aim for 4.
 Moreover, I would guide teams to structure these in a regular format that feels different enough from the everyday work experience that the right bonds and connections can be formed.

 At Coda, we assemble the whole team together 4 times per year (once per quarter) for a hackathon.
 Not only have some of our best ideas come of this tradition, but hackathons by nature also encourage unexpected teams to form.
 These connections make all the difference as people go back to their home offices.
 Read more in

 Work isn't just about work, but distributed teams can sometimes feel like they are "all business".
 So how can you have fun as a team without being in person?
 On the synchronous side, you can try hosting virtual lunch, Starcraft parties, group crosswords, book clubs, etc. On the asynchronous side, we've developed a few fun exercises like a daily "the more you know" and "icebreaker" tradition.
 Read more in